localvoid/ivi/README.md

 `invalidate()`, `useEffect()` etc.

 Internal "update" function passes input data through dataflow pipelines and returns a Virtual DOM.

-API is slightly different from the React hooks API, but it has the same properties and the most important one is composability.

 ```js
 import { _, component, invalidate, render } from "ivi";